 With improvements in technology, media has progressively changed from the paperback era to the digital era.
 In this scenario, media has increasingly spread information in new and different ways.
 Video, for example, is a new form of media communication.
 By using image and music, video is easier to understand than the traditional ways of communication.
 Due to a changing environment and market demands, independent media was born.
 People started to create videos online and to get many viewers.
 When their audience subscribes to their channels they know they are being liked and they will be motivated to make their next video.
 If this continues, they will become what is called an “internet celebrity”.
 Internet celebrities fall into many categories: cooking, making funny clips, telling people how to apply makeup, and so on (Abidin, 2018) .
 People probably watch them because they are tired from their work and they want to relax.

 However, Internet celebrities’ power is much greater than most audiences think.
 They can make their audience laugh, and also can change their ideas.
 Another way of using video to spread ideas is through public service announcements (PSA).
-PSAs not only exist on the internet, but on television as well.
+PSAs not only exist on the internet, but also on the televison.
 They mostly communicate values to their audiences.
 Unlike the internet celebrity, they only spread positive values to people.
 Some PSAs are sponsored by the government, in which case they produce whatever the government employs them to shoot.
 Others are independent non-profit corporations.
 These people are more likely to shoot PSAs, hoping to receive an award at a film festival, or just out of interest.

 Both “Affect and Persuasion Emotional Responses to Public Service Announcements” by James Price Dillard and Eugenia Peck (Dillard & Peck, 2000) and “Avoiding the Boomerang: Testing the Relative Effectiveness of Antidrug Public Service Announcements before a National Campaign” by Martin Fishbein, Kathleen Hall-Jamieson, Eric Zimmer, Ina von Haeften, and Robin Nabi (Fishbein, Hall-Jamieson, Zimmer, von Haeften, & Nabi, 2002) talk about the effectiveness of Public Service Announcements.
-They both agree that Public Service Announcements have large enough influence on the public that television stations should publish them carefully.
+They both agree that Public Service Announcements have large influence on the public that television stations should publish them carefully.
 If the PSA does not give a correct direction to the public, it will have a negative effect on the public.
 The organization or government should be clear about the message they want to transfer to the audience, without any unintended inferences.
 Otherwise, the public might misunderstand of them, causing huge damage.

 I designed my experiment in response to the situation resulting from technological improvements that have transformed the way of people communicate.
 This experiment is designed to analyze which is more effective in communicating a moral value: internet celebrity videos, or PSA’s.
 The hypothesis will be set up in the beginning of the experiment: PSAs will be more effective than the Internet celebrities’ videos.
 While the internet celebrities’ videos are more in the sense of a “public relations” target, the PSAs only focus on how to communicate some value that people need to know.

 My method is to find two videos online, one of each type, and test them by letting people watch them and then complete a survey.
 The first video (https://www.bilibili.com/video/av4277134) came from a famous internet celebrity from China named “Papi酱”, an internet celebrity who is the first person brings short video as a new form of media communication method to China with more than 10 millions of fans on Weibo and bilibili, talks about how women currently are being treated in this society.
 The second video (https://www.sohu.com/a/160639250_175038) is China Communist Youth League repost video.
 This is a PSA sponsored by various state-owned enterprises.
 The two videos have a common theme: women’s rights.
 Then, the researcher asks for volunteers and randomly chooses eight international students ranging in age from 17 - 21.
 Seven of them are high school juniors, and one of them is college junior.
-The nationality of those eight students is all China.
+The nationalities of those eight students are all Chinese.
 I then assigned them to two groups.
 The first group has two boys and two girls.
 They watch the internet celebrity’s video first, and then watch the PSA sponsored by the state-owned enterprise.
 The second group, which also contains two boys and two girls, will reverse video order.
 All the students watch the video in the same day, but in different time periods.
 Although “Papi酱” is already very famous in China, there is still one student not familiar with her.
 After the students watch the video, they will be asked to answer the survey questions.

 3. Result and Discussion